-Edward (Ted) Fischer is the Cornelius Vanderbilt Professor of Anthropology and Director of the Center for Latin American Studies at Vanderbilt University.
-He is also the founder of Maní+, an award-winning social enterprise in Guatemala that develops and produces locally sourced foods to fight malnutrition.
+Edward (Ted) Fischer is the Cornelius Vanderbilt Professor of Anthropology, at Vanderbilt University, where he also hold appointments in Management and Health Policy.
+He is the founder of Maní+, an award-winning social enterprise in Guatemala that develops and produces locally sourced foods to fight malnutrition.
 Fischer advises the WHO-Europe on the cultural contexts of health, and serves on the board of the Maya Education Foundation.
-His research focusses on issues of political economy, values, wellbeing, and development.
+His research focuses on issues of political economy, values, wellbeing, and development.

 David Napier, Ph.D.

 Professor of Medical Anthropology, University College London

 David Napier is Professor of Medical Anthropology at University College London (UCL) and Director of its Science, Medicine, and Society Network.
 Napier’s special interests include migration, culture and health, non-communicable diseases, xenophobia, primary health-care delivery, social vulnerability, homelessness, and human wellbeing.
 He regularly writes for the press and was lead author of a recent WHO policy study of the cultural contexts of health and wellbeing (Culture Matters: Using a Cultural Contexts of Health Approach to Enhance Policy-making).
 Napier is also the Global Academic Lead for Cities Changing Diabetes, a policy-directed project that focuses on the complex drivers of diabetes in cities around the world.